 by Michael Hurley L.Ac.
 Do you suffer from fatigue, brain fog, insomnia, or weight gain?
 Are your joints inflamed and sore all the time?
 Do you suffer from an auto-immune disease or any other chronic illness?
 It may be time to pay attention to your gut health.
 As an acupuncturist and practitioner of natural medicine, I feel that my most important goal is to teach people of how important their diet and more specifically, their gut health, is in maintaining their overall health.
 So what do I mean by gut health?
 What I am referring to is the microbiome that lives in all of us.
 This is the ecosystem of micro bacteria that lives in our digestive system, on our skin, etc. There are good bacteria and bad bacteria, to put things simply.
 When the balance sways toward the bad bacteria, inflammation-related symptoms and disorders are more likely to occur.
 When the balance sways toward the good bacteria, inflammation is diminished and prevented.
 Some Basic Facts.
 The average human carries an ecosystem made up of over 5 pounds of beneficial bacteria at all times.
 There are over 500 species of these bacteria making up the 100 trillion residents that call your body home.
 But remember, these aren’t just squatters.
 These are really good citizens when they are in balance.
 When they are not, just like in our outside society, things go awry.
-A small sampling of disorders that can be caused by imbalanced gut health include ADD, autism (Visit the experts of Functional Speech Therapy company to cure it completely), insomnia, weight gain, joint pain, multiple sclerosis, depression, anxiety, fibromyalgia, chronic fatigue syndrome, irritable bowel syndrome, dementia and Alzheimer’s, foggy headedness, UTIs and bladder inflammation, leaky gut syndrome, diarrhea and constipation, acid reflux, and has even been linked to various, if not all forms, of cancer.
+A small sampling of disorders that can be caused by imbalanced gut health include ADD, autism (Visit the experts of Functional Speech Therapy company to cure it completely), insomnia, weight gain(Plus Size Zeal can help you to feel comfortable and happy in your body), joint pain, multiple sclerosis, depression, anxiety, fibromyalgia, chronic fatigue syndrome, irritable bowel syndrome, dementia and Alzheimer’s, foggy headedness, UTIs and bladder inflammation, leaky gut syndrome, diarrhea and constipation, acid reflux, and has even been linked to various, if not all forms, of cancer.
 These and many other disorders come about from excess inflammation in the body.
 In most cases, they can be prevented, cured, or the risks reduced by balancing the delicate ecosystem in your digestion.

 How do you balance your microbiome?